High-order Regularity Theory for High-contrast Elliptic Homogenization: Preliminaries

 \subsection{Definitions, notations, and assumptions}

 The purpose of this section is to establish a mathematically rigorous foundation for high-contrast ellipticity to be utilized throughout the entire paper.
-This includes numerous fundamental definitions and fixing some of the notations for later.
+This includes numerous fundamental definitions and fixing some of the notation for later.
 We aim to maintain these definitions and notations as consistent as possible with respect to \cite{AK.HC}.
-Furthermore, we will also provide all the underlying assumptions for the probability measure $\mathbb{P}$ that generates $\mathbf{a}(\cdot)$ during this section.
-Some of the necessary preliminaries were already presented in the previous chapter, and thus, we will mostly not repeat those here.
+Furthermore, during this section, we will also provide all the underlying assumptions for the probability measure $\mathbb{P}$, whose realizations the coefficient matrices $\mathbf{a}(x)$ are in the probability space introduced below.
+Some of the necessary preliminaries were already presented in the previous chapter, and thus we will mostly not repeat them here.
 However, we might specify certain aspects further within this chapter.

 We will start by examining the set